softwaremill/sttp/docs/index.rst

   // response.unsafeBody: by default read into a String println(response.unsafeBody)

-For more details, explore the subjects below!
+For more examples, see the :ref:`usage examples <usage_examples>` section.
+Or explore the features in detail:

 .. toctree::
    :maxdepth: 2